nasa-gibs/mrf/doc/MUG.md

 Example which will generate an RLE compressed tile with gzip style headers:
 `gdal_translate –of MRF –co COMPRESS=DEFLATE -co OPTIONS="GZ:on Z_STRATEGY:Z_RLE" input.tif gzipped.mrf`

-## PNG and PPNG Compression

-PNG is a lossless compression image format which uses a filter plus the DEFLATE algorithm internally.
-PNG is currently the default compression mechanism for MRF.
-PNG generation is slower than DEFLATE, but results in smaller data files which are also suitable as tiled web services.
-PPNG is an MRF specific compression name, it stands for Palette PNG.
-While both types can have an MRF level palette, PPNG also stores the palette inside each and every PNG tile.
-This mode should only be used if the individual tiles are to be served over the web as colorized images, otherwise the regular PNG compression results in smaller data files.
-The PNG format itself supports up to sixteen bit unsigned integer data types.
-However, the MRF driver can treat a 16 bit PNG as containing either unsigned or signed data type (Int16), in which case the values stored in the PNG are interpreted as signed.
-The QUALITY setting controls the DEFLATE stage of the PNG, with the same behavior as the ones described in the DEFLATE compression.
-Similarly, the Z_STRATEGY band option controls the DEFLATE stage of PNG.
-Choosing Z_RLE or Z_HUFFMAN_ONLY as strategies will result in much faster compression at the expense of size, Z_HUFFMAN_ONLY being the fastest.
-Z_FIXED and Z_FILTERED have much less effect.
-The effect of the strategy setting is much stronger than the QUALITY value setting.
-Example of gdal_translate to MRF/PNG:
-`gdal_translate -of MRF –co COMPRESS=PNG –co OPTIONS="Z_STRATEGY:Z_RLE" –co QUALITY=50 input.tif output.mrf`

 ## JPEG Compression

 The JPEG compression is a well know lossless image compression, tuned for good visual quality combined with good compression.
 Since JPEG is a well known format, the MRF tiles compressed as JPEG are suitable for serving as web tiles.
 Depending on how the GDAL MRF was built, the MRF/JPEG format can handle 8 and sometimes 12 bit data.
-The 12 bit option is only available when the GDAL internal libJPEG is used and the GDAL 12bit
-JPEG is enabled.
+The 12 bit option is only available when the GDAL internal libJPEG is used and the GDAL 12bit JPEG is enabled.
 MRF/JPEG can handle up to 10 bands in pixel interleave mode.
 Note that only 8 bit JPEGs with 1 or 3 bands are suitable for web tile services in most cases.
-The MRF `QUALITY` output option value is directly passed to JPEG library as the Q factor, with the default value being 85.
+The MRF `QUALITY` output option value is directly passed to JPEG library as the Q (quantization) factor, with the default value being 85.
 Note that the JPEG Q value does control the output quality and size, but it is not linear.
-For the exact interpretation of Q, please consult
+For the exact interpretation of Q, please consult JPEG documentation.
-JPEG documentation.
 Values between 0 and 100 are supported, the reasonable range being between sixty and eighty five, larger values producing visually better results at the cost of increased size.
-For three bands interleaved, a couple of encoding options are available, controlled via the
+For three bands interleaved, a couple of encoding options are available, controlled via the `PHOTOMETRIC` setting.
-`PHOTOMETRIC` setting.
 The default setting should be used most of the time.

 The valid choices for the `PHOTOMETRIC` setting are:
-- DEFAULT: JPEG uses YCbCr, 4:2:0 sampling internally.
-This provides good compression and visual quality.
-The color space has significantly lower quality than the brightness, which roughly matches the human vision charateristics.
+- (DEFAULT): This is the most common JPEG style, it uses the YCbCr color space, and 4:2:0 sampling.
+This mode provides good compression and visual quality.
+The color space has significantly lower quality than the brightness, which matches the human vision charateristics.
-- `YCC`: Compressed as YCbCr with 4:4:4 sampling, ie color space is not spatially resampled.
-This setting produces tiles about a third larger than the default, tiles which have fewer color artifacts.
-The color conversion itself still results in a loss of information, as well as the quantization.
+- `YCC`: Uses the YCbCr colorspace with 4:4:4 sampling, i.e. it is not spatially resampled.
+This setting produces tiles with fewer color artifacts which are about a third larger than the default.
+The color conversion itself results in a slight loss of information, as well as the quantization.
 - `RGB`: Compressed as RGB, not color converted and not spatially resampled.
-This setting produces much larger JPEG files, usually twice as large or more.
- Files are about three times larger than with the default setting.
-MRF with this setting can be decoded and re-encoded multiple times at the same quality without any data quality degradation.
+For the same Q setting, this mode produces JPEG files much larger than the default, commonly two or three time larger.
+MRF with this setting can be decoded and re-encoded multiple times at the same Q without any data quality degradation.

 Optimizing the Huffman encoding tables for each tile, as opposed to using the default value can be enabled by having the "OPTIMIZE=ON" in the OPTIONS list.
 Choosing this will increase encoding time and reduce the tile size slightly, both are relatively small changes in most cases.